|As a twice-over graduate of the DLI Eastern European Language School at Skytop, I am totally ashamed of the fact that it took Syracuse University and

 The photo below was taken on Bernauerstrasse in the French Sector of

-Berlin, in 1966 or 67, from an observation post built by the French, looking into the
+Berlin, in 1967, from an observation post built by the French, looking into the

 East Zone before the Wall was "hardened".

 Photo by Jerry Mangas, Webmeister.